Offline Transfer

 In the past, we’ve had confusion over terms used within our importers.
 Here’s a glossary of terms to help clear up what some terms mean:

 • Air-gapped network: A network isolated from the public internet.
 See offline GitLab docs for more information.
-For the purposes of offline transfers, we should assume that both the source and destination instances are 100% air-gapped and no conenction between the source and destination instances can be established.
+For the purposes of offline transfers, we should assume that both the source and destination instances are 100% air-gapped and no connection between the source and destination instances can be established.
 However, customers don’t need to be on an air-gapped network to use this feature.

 • Entity: A group or project.
 An entity has many relations, such as milestones, labels, issues, merge requests, etc.